igeorge0902/Gateway/dalogin/README.md

 Important:
 ----
-- configure your links according your environment setup!
+- configure your links according your environment setup (server, webApp, iOS)!
 - make sure you place the hibernate-configuration-3.0.dtd file, found at the resource folder of the dalogin project, to the configuration folder, which is the TOMCAT_BASE/bin or your GLASSFISH_DOMAIN/config, or alternatively you can obtain one from the internet and use it with the default configuration that needs web access.
 Please refer to the Hibernate configuration!

 Documentation will be coming soon!!